 Frequently Asked Questions

 For shippers, finding the appropriate carrier that meets the requirements for their freight alone can be half the battle.
 From expedited shipping to refrigeration, not all carriers have the ability to accomplish the same delivery needs.
 That’s where 3PLs come in.
-To relieve the pressure of sourcing carriers, 3PLs can do the heavy lifting by utilizing their thoroughly vetted carrier network to quickly find the right equipment needed for each load.
+To relieve the pressure of sourcing carriers, 3PLs can do the heavy lifting by utilizing their thoroughly vetted carrier network to find the right equipment needed for each load.
 In addition to matching carriers to freight, 3PL investment in technology gives shippers a level of knowledge and expertise that they may not have access to otherwise.
 For example, NTG’s API and EDI integrations maximize efficiencies and eliminate operational and accounting errors, saving shippers time and money.
-With a 3PL partnership, shippers also have access to constant freight reporting and market analysis to further help companies develop supply chain strategies.
+With a 3PL partnership, shippers also have access to constant freight reporting and market analysis to help companies develop supply chain strategies.

 It’s always important to do your fair share of research before partnering with any third-party company, as that partnership can directly affect the success and reputation of your own company.
 As you dive into the websites and platforms of each candidate, explore their service capabilities and any additional freight solutions that benefit you and your consumers.
 In addition, check for testimonials from past and current customers to give you an idea of the 3PL’s strengths and reach.
 Lastly, ensure that each 3PL you consider offers the resources you need to be successful.
 If technology and digital tools are important to you, look to see that they can provide you with enhanced visibility solutions, real-time updates and 24/7 customer service with dedicated representatives that understand your freight needs.

 Partnering with a 3PL is an important step in any supply chain strategy.
-Taking the time to find the right 3PL that fits your specific shipping needs is a must.
+Taking the time to find the right 3PL that fits your specific shipping needs is critical.
 After exploring different 3PLs that best suit you, request a quote and speak to an account manager to determine long-term shipping goals.
 Aligning with a 3PL partner on your unique shipping needs and expectations is vital to any company’s success.

 As demand grows, so do the needs of shippers and carriers to manage daily logistics operations.
 Leave the headaches to a trusted 3PL to cover every aspect of your complex supply chain from start to finish.